 The Bar exam allows you to become a specialized lawyer in your desired field.
 Passing the Bar exam means you are now eligible to practice real-life cases and work either for a private firm or under state provision as a professional lawyer.

 4. Further Education

 Completing the final step is not necessarily the end of your study as a lawyer.
-You must keep on studying on various topics to get further acquainted with the Law and policies of the state.
+You must keep on studying various topics to get further acquainted with the Law and policies of the state.
 Law schools and The Bar Association cover and teach different courses of ethics, Law, and policies for a lawyer to learn even after becoming a professional one.

 5. Extracurricular Activities

-Although this is not directly related to study, different activities during the high school and undergrad levels can help you in getting into the law schools.
+Although this is not directly related to study, different activities during the high school and undergrad levels can help you in getting into law schools.
 Debate and forensic clubs can play a very important role in building up your competency in public speaking and arguing with logical inputs that teach persuasiveness.

 Overall, becoming a lawyer requires at least 7 to 8 years of study in the respected and relevant subjects.
-It is certainly not simple and requires a lot of hard work, continuous study in different courses, and complete dedication.
+It is certainly not simple and requires a lot of hard work, a continuous study in different courses, and complete dedication.
 The prestige and the amount of salary is the cherry on top of all the hard work.
 So hopefully, now you have the answer, “What subjects do you need to become a lawyer?”